 A much better fit for my new bathroom than the old boring brown one.

-That’s it, it’s that easy.
+That’s it, it’s that easy to beautify your foaming soap dispenser!
+I used this same technique on the Bathroom Light Update and I love it!
 Now, go look for your old soap dispenser and get busy painting.
 But first, don’t forget to Pin it so you can refer to it when you’re ready!

 What easy updates have you done with paint?
-I’d love to hear all about them so don’t hesitate to leave me a comment below.
+I’d love to hear all about them so please leave me a comment below.